-JBU offers its photography students traditional darkrooms, digital darkrooms and photography studios, as well as other modern equipment.
+JBU offers its photography students access to two traditional darkrooms, three photography studios, two fully equipped computer labs, as well as the latest photographic equipment through our checkout lab.
 Photography is a powerful means of visual expression, which is why students begin by learning basic techniques like exposure, composition and formal aesthetics before moving onto more complex forms of visual literacy and artistic critique.

 Courses like darkroom, lighting, fine art photography, social documentary photography, commercial studio photography, history of photography and an internship provide students with a broad understanding of both modern and classic forms of photography.